mitnk/mitnk.github.io/_src/docs/2012/05/Exceptions_and_Errors_in_Erlang.md

 Errors in Concurrent Programs
 -----------------------------

+Error handling in concurrent Erlang programs is based on the idea of *remote detection and handling of errors*.
+Instead of handling an error in the process where the error occurs, we let the process die and correct the error in some other process.

+The Erlang philosophy for building fault-tolerant software can be summed up in two easy-to-remember phrases: “Let some other process fix the error” and “Let it crash.”

 **Linking Processes**

-Two processes, A and B. They are linked together (as shown by the dotted line in the diagram).
-The link was made when one of the processes called the BIF link(P), with P being the PID of the other process.
-Once linked, the two processes will implicitly monitor each other.
-If A dies, then B will be sent something called an exit signal (That is `{'EXIT',A,Why}`).
-If B dies, then A receives the signal.
+Processes can be linked.
+If the two processes A and B are linked and A terminates for any reason, an error signal will be sent to B and the other way around.

+**Monitors** are similar to links but are one-directional.
+If A monitors B and if B terminates for any reason, a “down” message will be sent to A but not the other way around.

 If the receiver hasn’t taken any special steps, the exit signal will cause it, too, to exit.
 However, a process can ask to trap these exit signals.
 When a